anlnt/anlnt.github.io/_posts/2020-05-13-teamwork-in-software-projects.markdown

 A leader is someone who is in charge of the accomplishment of the mission.
 Every single mission requires a leader.
 I am not expert enough to explain why.
 I learned the hard way the idea of a self-directed team or a team where everyone is in charge is not realistic.
 A leader may not have a fancy title.
 It almost does not matter who it is.
 The team simply needs someone who calls the shots.
 A leader doesn’t tell anyone that he is their leader.
 You may find yourself a leader when:
 - Someone asks you if they are doing the right thing.
 - Your project is at risk missing a hard deadline due to an unexpected issue in the last minute.
 You make a call to save the project and everyone follows you without hesitation.
 - You always follow through your commitments.
 People rely on you.
-If you said you were going to it, they know that you are going to do it.
+If you said you were going to it, they knew that you are going to do it.
 - You overcome any obstacles that prevent your team from accomplishing the mission.
 You do that by yourself or you constantly search for help if you are not able to solve the issues.

 ## Ownership